dtcristo/wasmtime-ruby/README.md

 - Add support for raw memory access and other types of exports
 - Add support for imports
 - Implement more of the Wasmtime API
+- Add benchmarks for WASM program against ones in pure Ruby and true native
 - Add support for WASM Interface Types when they are supported in Wasmtime